mbaranr/mbaranr.github.io/_posts/2023-07-01-classify_cifar10.md

 As we saw before, the model started overfitting when training for a higher number of epochs.
 Let's apply some transformations to the data to check if we can solve this problem.
 These include random rotations, color jitters, and horizontal flips.

-*Note*: We only apply the transformnations to the training set, as we want to leave the validation and testing sets as accurate to the actual information as possible.
+*Note*: We only apply the transformnations to the training set, as we want to leave the validation and testing sets as accurate to the actual images as possible.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">